Semigroup of annuli in Liouville CFT: Differentiability of propagators

 Therefore $w_t$ can be seen as the infinitesimal vector field driving our flow.
 We have to make sure it is Markovian and generates (infinitesimally) a semigroup.
-This is the reason why we make the following assumptions: we consider the case $v\in{\rm Hol}^\bullet_\epsilon(\D)$ such that $v/f' $ satisfies the coercivity condition \eqref{condQnice}.
-Under this assumption, we can then find $\delta>0$ and $\eta>0$ such that
+This is the reason why we make the following assumptions: we consider the case $v\in \mc{A}{\rm Hol}^\bullet_\eps(\D)$ such that $v/f' $ belongs to $ \mc{A}{\rm Hol}_\eps^\bullet(\D)$ and satisfies the coercivity condition of item \eqref{itemCoer}.
+Under this assumption and using item \eqref{itemWeird1}, for some $\eps'<\eps$, we can then find $\delta>0$ and $\eta>0$ such that

-Then one may check that $(f_t(\D))_{0\leq t\leq \delta}$ is decreasing for the inclusion and the restriction of $f_t$ to the unit circle $\T$ is an analytic diffeomorphism.
+The argument for \eqref{condmapc0} is the same as in the proof of Lemma \ref{lemmaweird}.
+Then one may check that $(f_t(\D))_{t\in [0,\delta]}$ is decreasing for the inclusion and the restriction of $f_t$ to the unit circle $\T$ is an analytic diffeomorphism.